mhazley/Codiax-Presentation/whats_the_matter.md

 - Announced in early 2020 as **C**onnected **H**ome over **IP** (**CHIP**), renamed to **Matter** in 2021. ​

 - Governed by **C**onnected **S**tandards **A**lliance, (**CSA**)

+- Supported by Apple, Google, Samsung and Amazon

 - v1.0 released in November 2022